• Skip to Content

 CIT 130A Introduction to Programming Concepts and Methodologies in C++ 4 Units

-This course is an introduction to the systematic approach to design, construction, and management of computer programs; emphasizing program documentation, testing, debugging, maintenance and reuse.
-C++ features included are data types, control structures, I/O, functions, classes & objects, pointers, inheritance and polymorphism.
+This course is an introduction to the systematic approach to design, construction, and management of computer programs, emphasizing program documentation, testing, debugging, maintenance and reuse.
+The course will include C++ features such as data types, control structures, I/O, functions, classes & objects, pointers, inheritance and polymorphism.

 Lecture Hours: 3 Lab Hours: 3 Repeatable: No Grading: L